jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Getting-Started/Getting-Started.md

 2) Select the created deployment group and fill in the deployment source and deployment operating command for deployment

-3) View the deployment details, including log, progress and so on
+3) View the deployment details, including progress, log and so on

 Example precondition:

-The Virtual Machine instance is existed and associated EIP. public network bandwidth will be consumed in the process of deployment
+The Virtual Machine instance is existed and associated EIP. public network bandwidth will be consumed in the process of deployment.